Real charming. Real independent. Real fun.

 3rd Annual Woodstock Ale Fest

-Make a day in Woodstock by taking the Metra UP-NW line from the City for the top-ranked Woodstock Farmer's Market (Saturdays, 8 am-1 pm) and an early lunch on the historic Woodstock Square before Ale Fest kicks off.
+Make a day in Woodstock by taking the Metra UP-NW line from the City for the top-ranked Woodstock Farmer's Market (Saturdays, 8 am-1 pm) and an early lunch on the Woodstock Square before Ale Fest kicks off.
 After the festival, hit the Square for a treat at Ethereal Confections, Jaci's Cookies, YoFresh Frozen Yogurt, or shop one of the many charming boutique stores.

 Weekend Metra trains arrive into Woodstock every two hours from Chicago; trains departing Woodstock back towards Chicago at 5:45 pm and 7:45 pm.